jamibillou/joblr/lib/char_counter/README.md

 # char_counter

-The name speaks for itself, char_counter is a tiny helper made to add character counters to your textareas so users know how many characters are allowed.
+char_counter is a tiny helper that adds character counters to your textareas so users know how many characters are allowed.

 ## Installation